spapas/spapas.github.io/content/django-unpoly.md

 So if the form is not valid or we get an unpoly validate request from unpoly we'll render the response - this will render the form with or without errors.
 However if the form is actually valid and this is not an unpoly validate request we'll do the usual form save and redirect to the success url.
 This is enough to handle all cases and is very simple and straightforward.
 It works fine without unpoly as well since the `up.validate` will be always `False` in this case.

 One thing to keep in mind is that this works fine in most cases but may result to problematic behavior if you use components that rely on javascript onload events.
 The `up-validate` will behave more or less the same as with `up-follow` links.
-We'll cover this more on the troubleshooting.

 ### Other form helpers